Debunking a UFO "Documentary":

 Billy Meier

 Billy Meier is an idealist who understands that humans are destroying Earth and that our species had better change its ways post haste.
 He claims (yes, he's one of the few people from the movie still alive as I write this) that his Pleiadean contacts are here to save us from ourselves.
-I get that he's trying to reach people who otherwise wouldn't care about things like the environment, peace, and all that — his heart is in the right place, but I don't agree with his methodology.
+I get that he's trying to reach people who otherwise wouldn't care about things like the environment, peace, and all that—maybe his heart is in the right place, but I don't agree with his methodology.
 Meier has produced lots of photographs that are almost universally recognized as the hoaxes they are, which in the end only undermines anything good he might say about how we should collectively conduct ourselves.

 Conclusion